Locke, California: History

 The population of Locke swelled with the growing season and harvest.
 Most of the reclaimed land in the Sacramento-San Joaquin Delta including Locke was used for cash crops, including asparagus, potato, sweet potatoes, white beans, pears, and apples.
-There would be as many as 1000 to 1500 Chinese people living in Locke.
+There would be as many as 1,000 to 1,500 Chinese people living in Locke.
 Farmhands shared rooms in the boarding houses.
 Chinese residents living in the homes behind Main Street also took in Chinese farm laborers.
 Chinese immigrants in Locke started patterns in California agriculture that are continued today in the Sacramento-San Joaquin region, including contracted labor, tenant farming, sharecropping, and the piece wage system.
 A community garden existed in the back and there was a special oven to make roast pigs on Sundays.
 Chinese communities congregated in solidarity under difficult labor and social conditions fostered by legislation such as the Chinese Exclusion Act, creating community gardens that maintained cultural relevancy in the form of growing Chinese cabbage, snow peas, leafy vegetables, winter melon, and tomatoes.
 Baptist missionary Dr. Charles Shepherd would bring in his Chungmei home boys for the pear harvest at the end of July.
 Life in Locke had a great deal of accord.
 The Chinese mothers took care of each other's children when another mother had to go to work at the cannery across the River Road next to the riverboat docks of the Sacramento River.

-Ironically, however, the current population of Locke is predominantly white, and the population of Chinese Americans (i.e., descendants of the town's original settlers) is 10.
 During the 1940s and 1950s, many of Locke's Chinese Americans, many of whom received better education, began joining the American mainstream by moving out of rural Locke and into the burgeoning suburbs of the major cities.

-The Locke Historic District bounded on the west by the Sacramento River, on the north by Locke Rd., on the east by Alley St., and on the south by Levee St. The district was added to the National Register of Historic Places on May 6, 1971.
+The Locke Historic District is bounded on the west by the Sacramento River, on the north by Locke Rd., on the east by Alley St., and on the south by Levee St. The district was added to the National Register of Historic Places on May 6, 1971.

 A Hong Kong-based developer purchased the town in 1977 from the Locke Heirs and sold it in 2002 to the Sacramento Housing and Redevelopment Agency.
 In 2004, the agency finally allowed the sale of land to those who had been living on it for many years.
 There were plans to convert Locke into a housing development and tourist attraction.
 At the north end of Main Street, the restored Locke Boarding House museum (now owned by California State Parks) operates daily, staffed by volunteers.
 The Town of Locke celebrated its centennial anniversary in 2015, with a large gathering on May 9.